 2. A final judgment or order in a civil action or administrative proceeding in which the court or agency made findings of violations of any fraud provisions of the laws of any jurisdiction or federal securities laws.

-C. The board may take disciplinary action against a holder of a certificate issued pursuant to this chapter who is practicing accounting even if the person is not representing to the public that the person is a certified public accountant or a public accountant and even if the person is practicing accounting in a firm that is not registered by the board.
+C. The board may take disciplinary action against a holder of a certificate issued pursuant to this chapter who is practicing accounting even if the person is not representing to the public that the person is a certified public accountant and even if the person is practicing accounting in a firm that is not registered by the board.

 D. The board may issue a letter of concern if, in the opinion of the board, there is insufficient evidence to support disciplinary action against the registrant, but the board believes, as a result of information ascertained during an investigation, that continuation of the activities that led to the investigation may result in future board action against the registrant.
 A registrant may file a response with the board within thirty days after receipt of a letter of concern.
 Letters of concern issued by the board and records kept by the board in connection with investigations leading to letters of concern are confidential and are not public records.